-FY 10 % Change

-Proposed from

-Resources for Budget Budget Prior Year
+Resources for Budget Budget Prior Year 97,022,067 Prior Year 9.50%

-100 General Fund \$7,022,067 -9.50%

-Parks and Recreation 2009 Department Priorities Status Complete the construction of the new Riverfront Park Plaza that will highlight the City's historical "Little Rock" .
-Not Completed Promote the Step Up to Health Initiative, which will insp citizens to pursue healthier lifestyles creating a more livable community.
-Ongoing Continue the "Lights on After School" initiative; This program will continue to promote the critical importance quality after school programs in the lives of children, th families, and community.
-Implemented Projects targeted by the refinancing of the 2004 Parks and Recreation Bonds.
-Completed Worked with City in a Park Conservancy and Land Trustidentify appropriate lands for park development and secreative measures to acquire them.
-Conducted a thorough and detailed inspection of every playground twice a year.
-Completed Determine feasibility of developing sustainable margins adjacent to woodlands in order to reduce moving time a enhance wildlife habitats.
-Managed and operated 2009 Summer Food Program within state and federal guidelines.
-Completed Arrive at an accurate measurement for the square foota of planting beds that we maintain either with our persor or Adopt A Park volunteers. ~ Continue to seek solutions to complete the construction the Arkansas River Trail. of Ongoing Conducted a thorough and detailed inspection of every playground twice a year.
-Determine feasibility of developing sustainable margins adjacent to woodlands in order to reduce moving time a enhance wildlife habitats.
-Managed and operated 2009 Summer Food Program within state and federal guidelines.
-Arrive at an accurate measurement for the square foots of planting beds that we maintain either with our person or Adopt A Park volunteers.
-Continue to seek solutions to complete the construction Completed Completed Ongoing Completed Ongoing Ongoing of
+Parks and Recreation 2009 Department Priorities Status Complete the construction of the new Riverfront Park Plaza that will highlight the City's historical "Little Rock".
+Not Completed Promote the Step Up to Health Initiative, which will inspire citizens to pursue healthier lifestyles creating a more livable community.
+Ongoing Continue the "Lights on After School" initiative; This program will continue to promote the critical importance of quality after school programs in the lives of children, their families, and community.
+Ongoing Implemented Projects targeted by the refinancing of the 2004 Parks and Recreation Bonds.
+Completed Worked with City in a Park Conservancy and Land Trust to identify appropriate lands for park development and seek creative measures to acquire them.
+Completed Conducted a thorough and detailed inspection of every playground twice a year.
+Completed Determine feasibility of developing sustainable margins adjacent to woodlands in order to reduce moving time and enhance wildlife habitats.
+Ongoing Managed and operated 2009 Summer Food Program within state and federal guidelines.
+Completed Arrive at an accurate measurement for the square footage of planting beds that we maintain either with our personnel or Adopt A Park volunteers.
+Ongoing Continue to seek solutions to complete the construction of the Arkansas River Trail.
+Ongoing